Financial-Times/dotcom-tool-kit/plugins/circleci-npm/readme.md

 # `circleci-npm` Tool Kit plugin

-This plugin is for managing Tool Kit hooks that are run from npm scripts (such as `npm run test`).
+This plugin is for managing the `publish:tag` hook that is run from circleci to publish the built package to the npm registry.

 ## Installation